tommygl2112/codeigniter_crud/README.md

 # DB

-Import biblioteca.sql, you can find it in the root of app.# codeigniter_crud
+Import biblioteca.sql, you can find it in the root of app